Tweeks-va/kali-2020-upgrade-setoolkit/README.md

 # Kali 2020.02 Upgrade Script for setoolkit #

 In my work at the [VirginiaCyberRange](https://virginiacyberrange.org) I get to see a lot of weird stuff in our cloud based, security training system.. including problems our customers (cyber security instructors) run into doing pentesting classes and the like.
 One of the recent issues was this SET (social engineering toolkit) breaking in the new 2020 rolling [Kali Linux](https://www.kali.org/) security distro.
-It seems to be a fairly [well known issue](https://github.com/trustedsec/social-engineer-toolkit/issues/772) that no one has fixed in months (in the distro repos), even though it seems [the new version of SET]() has already addressesd  this.
+It seems to be a fairly [well known issue](https://github.com/trustedsec/social-engineer-toolkit/issues/772) that no one has fixed in months (in the distro repos), even though it seems [the new version of SET](https://github.com/trustedsec/social-engineer-toolkit/) has already addressesd  this.

-So here's a root shell script that carefully checks your Kali Linux install version (so "lbs_release -r" should = 2020.02), then prepares your system, pulls down the latest github version of setoolkit, sets up the needed python requirements, and does the pip3 install.
+So this root shell script (for beginners nor familiar with python, pip, git, etc) carefully checks your Kali Linux install version (so "lbs_release -r" should = 2020.02), prepares your system, pulls down the latest github version of setoolkit, sets up the needed python requirements, and does the pip3 install.
 You'll know it worked if it ends in [OK], and once it is fixed the new setoolkit path, as returned bby "which setoolkit", will be /usr/local/bin/setoolkit (where the original broken program is at /usr/bin/setoolkit ).

 ## The Nature of The Problem ##